SBU-BMI/quip_cnn_segmentation/wholeslide_prediction/Readme.txt

 GPU=1 #which GPU to use
 Using 'nohup bash 2_test_seer_paral_release.sh &' to run it.
 4.3_bi_csv_json.sh is to binarize the CNN prediction, generate polygon and json files.
-SLIDENAME and SLIDEPATH need to be changed for each slide.
+SLIDENAME and SLIDEPATH should be changed for each slide.
 5.In binarize_pred.py line 16, cpp='/nfs/data01/shared/mazhao6/earth/yi_ori/pathomics_analysis/nucleusSegmentation/app/computeFeaturesCombined' is the path for Yi's code, you should change this path according to your environment.
+6. The final results for each slide are in ./results/{SLIDENAME}/csv.
+For each RGB tile, there should be a .json file and a .csv file in this folder.
+Please make sure the number of these files are correct.
+Then copy these folders to eagle cluster.
+For each slide, the directory of this folder on eagle and the directory of the original slide is needed for showing them on the caMicroscope.